 Ask your crew to try gloves on the job for a set timeframe.
 Be sure they’re active on the job for the testing periods to get the best results, and use the same conditions for each glove trial.
 Cut protection will be relatively uniform across gloves with the same ANSI level of cut resistance, so it’s not a risky test.
 It’s more for narrowing in on the material and style that works for you.

 Need help choosing the right gloves for you?
-You should join our Advocate program.
+You should join our Advocate program and request a free glove audit.
 Each glove audit offers valuable feedback.
 While cut resistance is imperative, you’ll also want opinions about dexterity and comfort.
 No one looks forward to wearing an uncomfortable glove, so safety might take a hit if workers don’t like the new gloves that you choose.
 But a glove that fits well gives the wearer freedom of movement and doesn’t feel too loose makes wearing protective gear a non-issue.
 And that’s the greatest way of all to protect workers against cuts on the job.

 Click the button below to request your free glove audit today; our glove experts will come to your work and help you find the best pair of cut-resistant gloves for the job.